Rotator Cuff Tear Valley Park, MO

 Receive Treatment for Your Rotator Cuff Tear Today | Axes Physical Therapy Valley Park, MO

-Whether your rotator cuff tear is the result of an injury or of degeneration over time, you won’t be able to entirely enjoy your life as you should until you get treatment from experienced and caring physical and occupational therapists who can safely and successfully guide you in your recovery.
-No two rotator cuff tears are exactly the same, and at Axes Physical Therapy we create a tailored plan for you based on evidence and your individual needs.
-As your physical therapist, we work hard to help you restore your movement health and help you recover from your rotator cuff tear, and we can’t wait to see you once again able to high-five your clinical team on your way out.
-Contact us today by choosing the location nearest you or get a free injury screening to take the first step in getting back to the activities you love.
+Whether your rotator cuff tear occured because of an injury or of degeneration over time, you won’t be able to entirely enjoy your life as you should until you get treatment from experienced and caring physical and occupational therapists who can safely and effectively lead you in your recovery.
+Each rotator cuff tear is unique, and at Axes Physical Therapy we create a tailored plan for you based on evidence and your individual needs.
+As your physical therapist, we work hard to help you restore your movement health and help you heal from your rotator cuff tear, and we can’t wait to see you once again able to high-five your clinical team on your way out.
+Contact us today by picking the location nearest you or get a free injury screening to take the first step in getting back to the activities you love.

 Services Offered